petarov/sandbox/README.md

 ![alt text](http://i.imgur.com/sknV6Zv.gif "Image from Tuxla3D Mobile")

-(_not an in-game image_)
+_(not an ingame image)_

-TuxlaGL is a HTML5/Javascript 3D web browser game.
-It is a remake of my [Tuxla3D](http://pi-mobile.com/index.php/product/game/tuxla/view/14/) game which is available only for J2ME enabled handsets.
+TuxlaGL is a Javascript/HTML5 3D web browser game.
+I's a remake of my [Tuxla3D](http://pi-mobile.com/index.php/product/game/tuxla/view/14/) game which is available only for J2ME enabled handsets.

-This rame would be much different from the original.
+    This game would be **much different** from the original.

-The rules of Tuxla are pretty simple but I would like to experiment with a darker in-game atmosphere including some 3D effects.
+The rules of Tuxla are pretty simple but I would like to experiment with a darker ingame atmosphere including some 3D effects.

 # Controls